GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

     # Configuration Required for All Data Soures
     "source_type": "Spanner",

-    # GCP Project to use for Spanne
+    # GCP Project to use for Spanner
     "project_id": "my-project-name",

     # ID of Spanner instance to connect to